JNGUY5/Arduino/README.md

 _**HANDBOOK FOR ARDUINO**_ :

 >https://docs.google.com/viewer?a=v&pid=sites&srcid=b2Nkc2IuY2F8YS15LWphY2tzb24taWNzNHV8Z3g6MzAyZTZhNjM1Njk1ODc4MA
-above is the link to a website... i think its in google drive.
-Anyways this is the arduino handbook, and will be very important and usefull when coidng or using arduino.
+Above is the link to a website...
+I think it's in Google Drive.
+Anyways, this is the Arduino Handbook, and will be very important and useful when coding or using Arduino.
 ## Setup/Don't Forget!
 >Check the ports!
 Go to devices and printers, then go to the bottom and look at the port.
 Then go to arduino, click _tools_, then _Port:_, then make sure or change it so that the arduino port matches the computers listed port.